lex4736/Teamroster/readme.md

 ## 🌠 Description of Project
   #### An npm inquirer powered application that will populate an employee team list based on data entered by the user for each selected predefined classes ( Manager, Engineer and Intern classes).
-Utilizes Jest for runnign test
+Utilizes Jest for running test
   ----
 ## 🌠 Table of Contents
   * [Installation](#installation)